Be Ready for the Nov. 7, 2023 Municipal Election

 The work of registering F&M voters and promoting each election takes the work of dozens of students, faculty and professional staff.
 Our volunteers staff registration tables, handle in-class registrations, process paperwork, compile statistics and participate in efforts to "get out the vote" (including baking cookies!).

-If you'd like to join our email list of volunteers, please contact our student co-chair, Elizabeth Reed.
+If you'd like to join our email list of volunteers, please contact our FPS co-chair, Laura Medvic.